mitrio78/MyPlaces/README.md

 * app is using Realm DB to store data.
 * uses MapKit to get address of place
 * uses map to get user's location
-* renders route from user's location to saved place
+* renders routes from user's location to saved place